Otay Water District, Board of Directors

-Mark is on the National Staff of the 2017 National scout Jamboree
+Mark was on the National Staff of the 2017 National scout Jamboree

-Mark serves on the Board of Directors of the San Diego-Imperial Council.
-He helps extensively wth the marketing and properties committees.
+Mark served on the Board of Directors of the San Diego-Imperial Council.
+He helped extensively with the marketing and properties committees.

 Mark served as the District Chairman for the Heartland District from 2015-2016.

-Mark is an Assistant Scoutmaster for Troop 362 in Rancho San Diego.
-He does the website for the Troop, as well as photography and social media.
-His son is a member of the Troop.
+Mark was an Assistant Scoutmaster for Troop 362 in Rancho San Diego.
+He did the website for the Troop, as well as photography and social media.
+His son was a member of the Troop.

 Jamul Little League